Late Cenozoic Ice Age: Last Glacial Period

 The Last Glacial Period began 115,000 years ago and ended 11,700 years ago.
 This time period saw the great advancement of polar ice sheets into the middle latitudes of the Northern Hemisphere.

-The Toba eruption 75,000 years ago in present day Sumatra, Indonesia has been linked to a bottleneck in the human DNA.
-The six to ten years of cold weather during the volcanic winter destroyed many food sources and greatly reduced the human population.
+The Toba eruption 75,000 years ago in present-day Sumatra, Indonesia has been linked to a bottleneck in the human DNA, although such a causal link remains highly controversial.

 50,000 years ago, Homo sapiens migrated out of Africa.
 They began replacing other Hominins in Asia.
 They also began replacing Neanderthals in Europe.
-However some of the Homo sapiens and Neanderthals interbred.
+However, some of the Homo sapiens and Neanderthals interbred.
 Currently, persons of European descent are two to four percent Neanderthal.
 With the exception of this small amount of Neanderthal DNA that exists today, Neanderthals became extinct 30,000 years ago.

 The Last Glacial Maximum ran from 26,500 years ago to 20,000 years ago.
 Although different ice sheets reached maximum extent at somewhat different times, this was the time when ice sheets overall were at maximum extent.